mila-iqia/ansible-role-clockwork/README.md

     ```
   - `clockwork_mongodb_connection_string`: If using the included mongod role, the default is okay.
 If using an extrenal mongodb server then it should be set to match.
 [SECRET] if using username and password.

-There are other variables to change the local username and other minor details, refer to the defaults/main.yml file for more information.
+There are other variables to change the local username and other minor
+details, refer to the defaults/main.yml file for more information.

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+This is a sample that uses all the defined tasks:

     - hosts: clockwork
       tasks: